Chaduke/paddles_balls_blocks_walls/README.md

 I'll try to post update videos on or around every Sunday.

-Play the web version here (it is improving quickly but still expect bugs):
+Play the web version here (report any bugs you find):

 https://chaduke.itch.io/pbbw

-The game is still very much in development, has only 10 levels and needs a lot of tweaking here and there plus sounds, music, more 3D stuff, a very long list, but you can kind of get the gist of where I'm going with it.
+The game is still very much in development, has only 10 levels (out of 100 planned) and needs more sounds, music, 3D background, a very long list, but you can kind of get the gist of where I'm going with it.
 It reminds me of a cross between breakout and pinball, for those of you old enough to remember pinball.

-To play just use the mouse to move the paddle, left click "swings" the paddle and right click releases balls.
-Enjoy!
+For keyboard shortcuts and instructions check left column of the game.
+I'll plan on making explanations for all the power-ups on the startup screen soon, but they're not too hard to figure out.

 TODO List: